ShabuShabu/Belay/README.md

 - Make soft delete field configurable
 - Make Belay work with auto-incrementing ids
 - Non-existing relationships will have to be saved before the model
-- when deleting an attribute, reset it to its default value, rather than removing it completely
+- When deleting an attribute, reset it to its default value, rather than removing it completely

 ## Installation